cultlang/graph/MANUAL.md

   * `GraphTyped<GraphCore<my_graph_config>>::Actual<TFinal>` (`graph_typed.hpp`)
     * `GraphCore<my_graph_config>::Actual<TFinal>` (`graph_core.hpp`)

 From this we can see that the graph type is constructed twice.
-Once with the named class wrapping the config, this is resposinle for deciding what the final types and helper functions will be.
-Indeed `GraphFinalizer` contains the primary type interface of the resulting graph by joining togeather the graph types (completeing the dual path hierarcy):
+Once with the named class wrapping the config, this is responsible for deciding what the final types and helper functions will be.
+Indeed `GraphFinalizer` contains the primary type interface of the resulting graph by joining together the graph types (completing the dual path hierarchy):

 * Forwards `MetaFlags`
 * Forwards `Data`